 This was a fun three-week project that brought smiles to friend’s faces by giving them a new, inviting environment for the creation of many meals to come.

-Chandlee and Sons fulfilled all the build out requirements of dividing walls, electrical, HVAC, and plumbing, as well as the floor, wall and ceiling finishes.
+Chandlee Construction fulfilled all the build out requirements of dividing walls, electrical, HVAC, and plumbing, as well as the floor, wall and ceiling finishes.
 They also fulfilled the requirements of the ground up construction in the new 3,000 square foot space including all of the above, plus the wall and roof construction, and the poured concrete flooring.
-Chandlee and Sons tied in their new site work including curbing, drainage, sidewalks and more with the existing site work.
+Chandlee Construction tied in their new site work including curbing, drainage, sidewalks and more with the existing site work.

 This project was a small industrial construction job for SIP Industries in the Fulton Industrial Boulevard area of southwest Atlanta.
 The scope of the project consisted of cleaning, patching, resurfacing and fully restoring every exterior and interior vertical and horizontal surface of their existing 90,000 square foot warehouse.
 As the owners requested, the 90,000 square foot space was divided into two 45,000 square foot spaces.
 An existing smaller warehouse that adjoined this large space was demolished to give easier access to the warehouses and also allowed for additional storage outside.